 Most dogs tend not to have a mouth smelling of roses.
 Then again, who does?!

 A stinky breath is particularly bad news for a beagle due to the fact that they do an awful lot of self-grooming.
-Licking their paws and fur constantly means they are transferring that oh so lovely smell all over their coat!
+Licking their paws and fur constantly means they are transferring that oh-so-lovely smell (and drool) all over their coat!

 A build-up of plaque and tartar can lead to dental problems such as an infection, so making sure those teeth are clean can reduce the amount they smell due to bad breath.